Coder-Pham/CompressedCrack/Readme.md

 # Usage
 ## General syntax:
 ```
-python Zip.py -z <Zip File Name>
+python CompressedCrack.py -f <Compressed File Name>
 ```
-`<Zip File Name>` where we type your zip file that need to cracked password.
+`<Compressed File Name>` where we type your zip file that need to cracked password.

-For example, I have a `test.zip` that need to cracked.
+For example, I have a `test.zip`or `test.rar` that need to cracked.
 I shall type:
 	```
-	python Zip.py -z test.zip
+	python CompressedCrack.py -z test.zip
 	```

 General help text:
 ```
 Optional arguments:
 	-h, --help				Show this help message and exit
-	-z, ZIP					Zip file name
+	-f, FILE				Compressed file name
 	-min	MIN				Minium length of the password (if you know)
 	-max MAX				Maxium length of the password (if you know)
 	-r RULE					The characters or number that will have in the password